ClaesBas/goacmedns/README.md

 It's possible to delegate the subdomain `_acme-challenge` and handle LE (Let's Encrypt) DNS-challenges with one specific DNS-server (instead of waiting for "sync").
 This also makes it possible to have most of the DNS-functionality "outsourced".

 Initial version of this program uses a local TinyDNS-server to respond with the text-record for the LE DNS-challange.
-Future plan is to "embed" DNS-funcionality and make this application standalone (credit for this idea: Peter Hellberg).
+Future plan is to "embed" DNS-funcionality and make this application standalone (credit for this embed-idea: @PeterHellberg).

 ## Needed parameters (now hardcoded in source..):
 * Domain for the cert (think of the upcoming support for wildcard certs)